 Let’s have a Coke … online

-We also know that globally and in Australia, they employ dedicated e-Commerce teams who manage their presence with online retailers.
+Then, we also know they employ dedicated e-Commerce teams who manage their presence with online retailers.
 They invest in the online channel.
 Not every brand does this.

-And finally, because it’s often an impulse driven purchase, and that’s quite a hard need to satisfy online.
-You need the product to be widely available geographically so that it’s never far from where an order is placed.
-And you need an order to delivery system that can quickly respond to an order and deliver the product.
+And finally, because it’s often an impulse purchase.
+Impulse is a hard need to satisfy online with physical products.
+You need the product to be stored in many places so it’s never far from the delivery location.
+And you need an order to delivery system which can quickly deliver the product.